 Voted one of the "Ten Best Dance Events of 2001" by The Boston Globe.

-Anna Myer began her dance training in 1962 with Esther Brooks, at the Cambridge School of Ballet, on a Ford Foundation Scholarship.
-Later Myer was awarded scholarships at the Joffrey Ballet, The School of American Ballet, and American Ballet Theater.
-Myer then joined the Boston Ballet, and subsequently performed and studied with Ana Roje in Boston and Yugoslavia.
-Additional credits include performances in works by contemporary choreographers such as Zeve Cohen, Caitlin Corbett, Marguerite Mathews, and Pauline Koner.
-In 1992, Myer founded Anna Myer and Dancers in Cambridge, Massachusetts.
+Began her dance training in 1962 with Esther Brooks at the Cambridge School of Ballet on a Ford Foundation Scholarship.
+After receiving scholarships from the Joffrey Ballet, The School of American Ballet, and American Ballet Theatre, Myer joined the Boston Ballet.
+She later studied and performed with Ana Roje.
+In 1992 Myer founded Anna Myer and Dancers (AMAD), a modern dance company in Cambridge, Massachusetts.

 A native of Boston, MA, Adriane began dancing with Anna Myer, Danny McCusker, and the Boston Dance Company.
 She attended